slackhq/foundry/docs/dsl.md

 ## Features

+### Circuit

+The Circuit feature automatically sets up [Circuit](https://github.com/slackhq/circuit) in the project.
+This includes controls for different Circuit artifacts and code gen. The default `circuit()` call will just enable Circuit's runtime + code gen.

 ### Dagger

 The Dagger feature automatically sets up both Dagger and Anvil.
 This includes optional parameters to control whether or